lukechampine/jsteg/README.md

 and uses a magic header to identify jpegs that were produced by `jsteg`.

-A more narrowly-focused command named `slink` is also included. `slink` embeds a public key in an jpeg, and makes it easy to sign data and verify signatures using keypairs derived from password strings.
+A more narrowly-focused command named `slink` is also included. `slink` embeds a public key in a jpeg, and makes it easy to sign data and verify signatures using keypairs derived from password strings.
 See [cmd/slink](cmd/slink) for a full description.